 The company has confirmed all cargo in the ship's first 12 bays, and some of the cargo in the two holds beneath those bays, have been affected by the fire.

 'Damage caused by smoke, heat and water in adjacent areas is possible,' the company said in a statement on its website, adding that many other containers with refrigeration units have been switched off.

-However, spokesman Tim Seifert says there's no estimated time of arrival in Halifax or any other port, though he confirmed the ship was headed southwest 'towards more favourable weather conditions.'
+Company spokesman Tim Seifert said there's no estimated time of arrival in Halifax or any other port, though he confirmed the ship was headed southwest 'towards more favourable weather conditions.'

 'At this time, it is not yet possible to make a precise estimate of any damage to Yantian Express or its cargo,' the company said.
 'This can only be more clearly assessed once the vessel reaches a port.'